 Cat Enrichment

-If your cat is sucking his paws out of anxiety or compulsion, providing him with lots of mental enrichment and exercise can help to alleviate some of his stress.
-Provide him with foraging toys and play with him with toys such as a fishing wand.
-You want to get him tired out both physically and mentally.
+If your cat is sucking their paws out of anxiety or compulsion, providing them with lots of mental enrichment and exercise can help alleviate stress.
+Provide your kitty with toys that encourage play and thinking skills.
+You want to get them tired out both physically and mentally.
+The saying usually goes, "a tired dog is a happy dog," but the same applies to your cats.

 Medication

-If the paw sucking continues unabated, your veterinarian may prescribe anti-anxiety medication to help reduce your cat's stress.
-This, coupled with enrichment, can help make a cat feel more relaxed and less likely to suck and chew on his paws.
+If the paw sucking continues excessively, your veterinarian may prescribe anxiety medication to help reduce your cat's stress.
+This, coupled with enrichment, can help make a cat feel more relaxed and less likely to suck and chew on their paws.

 Diagnosis Is Critical

-If your cat is sucking his paws and you notice other symptoms such as hair loss, weight loss, diarrhea, vomiting or a coat in poor condition, bring your cat in for testing by your veterinarian to rule out a serious medical condition.
+If your cat is sucking their paws and you notice other signs of an underlying problem, including hair loss, weight loss, diarrhea, vomiting, or a coat in poor condition, bring your cat into the vet for testing to rule out a serious medical condition.

 Cats and Paw Sucking

-While this behavior seems unusual, for the most part, paw sucking is a natural behavior you should not be concerned about.
-Watch for signs of other symptoms however and speak to your veterinarian right away if you suspect that their paw sucking is based on anxiety or medical problems.
+While it may seem unusual, for the most part, paw sucking is a natural behavior you shouldn't be concerned about.
+Watch for signs of underlying illness and speak to your veterinarian right away if you suspect that their paw sucking is based on anxiety or medical problems.